-Research and development expenses are included in general and administrative expenses (see page 25).
+Research and development expenses are included in general and administrative expenses.
 Research costs are recognised as an expense as incurred.

 Development costs that are directly attributable to the design and testing of identifiable and unique products controlled by the Group are recognised as intangible assets when the following criteria are met: